 Without prejudice to the other rights and remedies available to PURCHASER under this Agreement or otherwise, in the event the Delivery Date is not met by the VENDOR, the VENDOR shall pay PURCHASER a sum as stated in the Purchase Order or if no sum is stated in the Purchaser Order, a sum stated in Clause 29.2 as liquidated damages (which the VENDOR and PURCHASER hereby agree shall not be considered a penalty).

-If no sum is stated in the Purchase Order, the sum to be paid by VENDOR to PURCHASER as liquidated damages shall in the amount calculated at 0.1% of the Purchase Order price per day for each day of delay (pro-rated), up to the maximum of 10% of the Purchase Order price.
+If no sum is stated in the Purchase Order, the sum to be paid by VENDOR to PURCHASER as liquidated damages shall in the amount calculated at 0.1% of the Purchase Order price per day for each day of delay (pro-rated), up to a maximum of 10% of the Purchase Order value.

 The liquidated damages stated in this Clause 29 shall be deemed to be the actual loss or damage which PURCHASER will suffer in the event that the VENDOR fails to deliver the Works on the Delivery Date.
 The VENDOR agrees to pay to PURCHASER the said amount(s) if the same becomes due without the need for PURCHASER to prove actual damage or loss.